Shopify/shopify-api-js/README.md

 # Using the library

-Now that the library is set up for your project, you'll be able to use it to start adding functionality to your App.
+Now that the library is set up for your project, you'll be able to use it to start adding functionality to your app.
 In this section you'll find instructions for all the features available in the library.

 ## Add a route to start OAuth